The integration of AI in agriculture helps advance farming by analyzing market demands, monitoring soil health, and addressing labor shortages.

 It is feasible to automate harvesting and even forecast the ideal time for it using AI.

-However, the challenges of artificial intelligence in agriculture can be solved with AI that can also acquire information about soil health, provide fertilizer suggestions, check the weather, and track the readiness of the product.
+However, the challenges of AI in agriculture can be solved with AI that can also acquire information about soil health, provide fertilizer suggestions, check the weather, and track the readiness of the product.
 All of this helps farm management software make better decisions at every stage of the crop-growing process.

 Agricultural work is difficult, and labor shortages are nothing new in this business.
 With the use of automation, farmers can address this problem.
-Farmers may save money by using driverless tractors, smart irrigation and fertilization systems, smart spraying, vertical farming software, and AI-based harvesting robots.
+Farmers may save money by using driverless tractors, smart irrigation, and fertilization systems, smart spraying, vertical farming software, and AI-based harvesting robots.
 AI-driven agricultural equipment is quicker, tougher, and more precise than any human farm worker.